kuzzleio/kuzzle/doc/2/api/controllers/security/create-api-key/index.md

 - `_id`: API key ID
 - `_source`: API key content
   - `userId`: user kuid
-  - `hash`: fingerprint
   - `expiresAt`: expiration date in UNIX micro-timestamp format (`-1` if the token never expires)
   - `ttl`: original ttl
   - `description`: description
   - `token`: authentication token associated with this API key

 ::: warning
-The authentication token `token` is displayed only once.
+The authentication token `token` will never be returned by Kuzzle again.
+If you lose it, you'll have to delete the API key and recreate a new one.
 :::

 ```js